 To put it into perspective, the in-step of the statute is so big that it can accommodate 100 people, the small toenail can seat one person and the shoulder is wide enough to fit a basketball court.

-The impressive size of the Leshan Giant Buddha not only makes it one of the Chinese famous landmarks but also one of the major landmarks in Asia.
+The impressive size of the Leshan Giant Buddha not only makes it one of the famous monuments of China but also one of the major landmarks in Asia.

 The Buddha which is located inside the park on the East of Leshan city statue is carved out of the rock face and its face overlooks Mount Emei with rivers flowing below its feet.

-The charm of the Leshan Buddha not only lies in its magnificent size but also the architectural marvel it showcases to millions of travelers that visit it every year making it one of the China famous landmarks.
+The charm of the Leshan Buddha not only lies in its magnificent size but also in the architectural marvel it showcases to millions of travelers that visit it every year.

 Jiuzhaigou is a nature reserve and national park in the southwest of China.
 With the most beautiful and amazing scenery in the world, it’s no wonder that some scenic spots are considered sacred by the local Tibetan and Qiang people.